Vegan Chili Recipe

 - Enjoy

 We are chili-a-holics too!
 (Is that even a word??
 If not it should be!)
-Your friend’s chili looks delicious, and so healthy!
+Your chili was delicious!
 I am glad you were able to share with us 🙂

 I am partial to a big bowl of chilli and I love that this is vegetarian!
-Looks and sounds delicious!
+It was very delicious!

 Thanks so much Carrie!
 I appreciate it!